natandaniel/react/README.md

 # React Learning Examples

 This repository contains a collection of examples showcasing React, a popular JavaScript library for building user interfaces.
-Samples use the Next.js React framework.
+Samples use the Next.js React framework and are created using `create-next-app@latest`.

 ## Setting Up VSCode